Calls for Proposals

 - STRUCTURED CONVERSATION (90 mins): These facilitated, participant-driven discussions are designed to prioritize audience dialogue and may contain little or no formal presentation component.

-- TRADITIONAL PANEL (90 mins): At least three presenters, chair, and optional commentator.
+- TRADITIONAL PANEL (90 mins): At least three presenters, a chair, and optional commentator.
+While this is the most traditional format, we still highly discourage the reading of papers.

 - COMMUNITY VIEWPOINTS (90 mins): A showcase that features a variety of stakeholder and collaborator perspectives across stages of the project’s development.